Trail Conditions

 Why Go: short, steep, access to a deep blue lake, and Abarnathy Peak

 Current Conditions: logged out in 2024.
 In 2025, MVTC staff and volunteers logged out, removed heavy brush, and maintained tread to the Wilderness boundary.
 There is another half mile of heavy brush obstructing the trail and making passage difficult for stock before the brush clears up.
-We have received trip reports of 25-30 logs across the trail (06/11)
+Logged out to the lake as of 7/6.

 A short out and back to a lake in a recent burn.Current Conditions: Typically logged out annually by volunteers.
 A user report indicates there are 68 trees across the trail as of 06/11/2025